BioimageInformaticsTampere/domain-adaptation-cell-detection/README.md

 # z-stack-cell-detection

-The code will be made available on the date of publication of our article "Single cell line training for generalized cell detection from brightfield z-stacks".
+The code for article "Iterative semi-supervised domain adaptation for generalized cell detection from brightfield z-stacks" will be made available by 31.10.2018, at the latest.

-Data and annotations are provided on the same date in CSC IDA service.
+Data and annotations will be provided by the same date in CSC IDA service.